verilog-to-routing/vtr-verilog-to-routing/doc/src/vtr/tasks.rst

     Multiple `include_list_add` can be provided.

-    `include` files could act as the top module complementary, like definitions, macros or sub-modules.
+    `include` files could act as the top module complementary, like definitions, memory initialization files, macros or sub-modules.

+    Note: Only `include` files, written in supported HDLs by each frontend, are synthesized.
+The others are only copied to the destination folder.

     Note: `include` files will be shared among all benchmark circuits in the task config file.